lel4866/CompareONEToIB.cs/README.md

 # CompareONEToIB.cs

-This program compares exported data from OptioneNet Explorer (ONE) to that from Interactibe Brokers(IB) to make sure that the option positions actually held in IB are the ones that are beng modeled by ONE.
+This program compares exported data from OptioneNet Explorer (ONE) to that from Interactive Brokers(IB) to make sure that the option positions actually held in IB are the ones that are beng modeled by ONE.

-The IB data is exported by running IB's Trader WorkStation, openinh the Account Window, goong to the File menu and selecting Export Portfolio.
-THis is what the data looks like:
+The IB data is exported by running IB's Trader WorkStation, opening the Account Window, going to the File menu and selecting Export Portfolio.
+This is what the data looks like:

 ```
 Portfolio